Azaiah00/homeseller/GOOGLE_API_KEY_SETUP.md

 ## Troubleshooting

+### Common Errors

+**"ApiNotActivatedMapError"**:
+- This means the **Maps JavaScript API** is not enabled
+- Go to Google Cloud Console → APIs & Services → Library
+- Search for "Maps JavaScript API" and click "Enable"
+- Wait a few minutes for the API to activate, then refresh your page

+**"ApiNotActivatedMapError" for Places**:
+- Make sure both **Maps JavaScript API** and **Places API** are enabled
+- Both APIs are required for the autocomplete feature to work

+**Other Issues**:
 - If autocomplete doesn't work, check the browser console for errors
-- Make sure the Places API is enabled in your Google Cloud project
+- Make sure both Maps JavaScript API and Places API are enabled in your Google Cloud project
 - Verify your API key restrictions allow your domain
 - Check that billing is enabled if you've exceeded the free tier
+- Wait a few minutes after enabling APIs for them to become active

 ## If Your API Key Was Compromised